MicroEJ/docs/Tutorials/tutorialTracesInApplication.rst

 Add logging to MicroEJ applications
 ===================================

-This document explains how to add logging and tracing to MicroEJ applications and libraries.
+This document explains how to add logging and tracing to MicroEJ applications and libraries with three different solutions.

-This tutorial presents several solutions.
 The aim is to help developers to report precise execution context for further debugging and monitoring.

 Intended Audience